Gustavo Rodríguez (writer): Biography

 “Cocinero en su tinta" ("Chef in his ink") 2012 tells of the crisis of a Peruvian chef "who must face his traumas and decisions while he invents a dish that represents what his country means to the world.
 This novel involuntarily generated a huge controversy after the writer Iván Thays wrote an article on his blog at El País and received attacks for criticizing Peruvian cuisine.

 “República de La Papaya” ("Papaya Republic") (2016) tells the story of Paula Yanez, 'La Papaya', an important political consultant who has just ended an affair with one of her students.
 Paula takes refuge in work and accepts the advice of the First Lady of the Country who has been launched as a presidential candidate without knowing that her former partner is in love with a rival candidate.
 In this novel, Mario Bellatin said that "only the words of Gustavo Rodriguez are able to create the nostalgia of a city that appears and disappears simultaneously".

 For his part, Alberto Fuguet, commented about it: "Apart from literature, Rodriguez also believes in the street and in his eyes and in himself.
 Rather than write, sometimes it gives the impression that what he does is to talk.
 As this novel creates a great dialogue".

 "I wrote you tomorrow" (2016) is a novel for all those who are still young at heart and tells the story of a teenager who starts receiving strange letters under his pillow.
 They seem to be arriving from the future, and they will accompany him throughout an important period of his life: the one when he’ll live his first love, the complexities of his family (as of any other) and the first big wound.

-Sweet and direct, this novel connects directly with its readers thanks to the direct prose and the fresh of the approach.
-A novel that parents buy for their children to read, and end up enjoying it more than them.
+The novel is written in prose.
+The book is marketed to children and is also read by adults.

 Rodriguez has obtained in his role as advertising creative several distinctions in his country as well as internationally.
 Among his numerous campaigns, a highlight is the one that originated the Pisco Day in 2003 after starting a trade war with Chile.

 In 2006, the National Council of Education conferred on him the Journalism Award in the Internet category.
 He has also been awarded by Indecopi for his creative contribution to the development of his country.

 He has been a columnist for the El Comercio of Lima, contributor to the magazine Etiqueta Negra and co-founder, along with the writer Javier Arevalo, of the Recreo Project, which seeks to bring reading awareness benefits to the schools of Peru.

 After leaving Toronja, an integrated communications agency of which he was founder, he runs a communications consultancy that bears his name.
 Now divorced, he has three daughters: Alesia, Maira and Malu.